chrisnmorrison/openmastery/learn/java/fundamentals/string-examples.md

 # String Examples

 We've seen some interesting numeric examples in Java, but we've only scratched the surface of the `String` type.
-Let's dig a bit deeper
+Let's dig a bit deeper.

-Strings are nothing more than a grouping of unicode characters.
-Each unique number,letter, symbol, and special characters (such as ©), can be represented as a unique unicode sequence.
+Strings are nothing more than a grouping of Unicode characters.
+Each unique number,letter, symbol, and special characters (such as ©), can be represented as a unique Unicode sequence.

 ```java
 public class Learn {